List of Friday the 13th characters: Sara

-Sara Parkington goes to Camp Crystal with her friends in 1984.
+Sara goes to Camp Crystal with her friends in 1984.
 She is a reserved, traditional girl who has saved herself for the right man, she tells her boyfriend Doug she's ready to have sex with him.
 They make love in the shower.
 Soon after she leaves to blow dry her hair Jason proceeds to kill Doug by crushing his head against the shower wall and cannot hear him scream, later, she goes back to the bathroom and sees Doug dead and runs down stairs in a panic and is killed when Jason throws an axe at her through the door.

 Her body is later spotted when Trish goes into the house with Rob.